DNishanth/MultiLine-Text-Selection/README.md

 ### Notes
 - This extension is automatically disabled on the Chrome store page.
 Try it out on other sites.
-- When making overlapping selections, ctrl-z will remove the combined selection.
+- When making overlapping selections, ctrl+z will remove the combined selection.
 - Selections are sent to the clipboard and searched in the order they are selected
 - Text containing new lines will be treated as separate selections when MultiSearching.
 - This extension is intended to be used on text.
 Selections on non-text areas such as hyperlinks will fail.